Home - Diet - Mediterranean Diet - Shrimp and Jasmine Rice Skillet with Smoky Spices

 Ingredients for cooking shrimp and rice arranged on a tabletop, including raw shrimp, chopped tomatoes, spices, shallot, garlic, dill and long grain white rice.

-Spiced-Up Shrimp and Rice Skillet
+Smoky Shrimp and Jasmine Rice Skillet

 Karen Tedesco